pamStatusSite

 Notes:

-The program counts the number of files within the …/hold/, …/ready/, or …/complete directories of the specified directory type, site, or test cell.
+The program counts the number of files within the hold, ready, or complete directories of the specified directory type, site, or test cell, excluding certain file patterns.

 See Also: